staffoffrost/lbdate/README.md

 ### Scoped Run

+This method allows to use different serialization configurations in different sections of your app.

-The run method takes a function as a parameter and runs it immediately with the provided options.
+- This method takes a function as a parameter, and runs it immediately based on the provided options.
 - The provided options are temporary and are scoped only for this run.
 - The provided options will be merged with the global and the default options.
-- Use this method if you want to use different time zone preferences for different sections in your app.

 ```typescript
 lbDate(options).run(() => {